 Our team and contractors affiliated with us in any capacity are bound to the terms of the statements below.
 This includes directors, officers, agency workers, seconded workers, volunteers, interns, agents, suppliers, vendors, external consultants, third-party representatives and business partners.

-GOOD ADVICE UK strictly prohibits the use of modern slavery and human trafficking in our operations and is committed to acting ethically and with integrity in all our business dealings and relationships and implementing systems and controls aimed at ensuring that modern slavery is not taking place anywhere within our organisation.
-We expect the same high standards from all of our contractors, suppliers and other business partners.
+We strictly prohibit the use of modern slavery and human trafficking in our operations and are committed to acting ethically and with integrity in all our business dealings and relationships.
+Implementing systems and controls is our responsibility, and we make sure modern slavery is not taking place anywhere within our organisation.
+In effect, we expect the same high standards from all of our contractors, suppliers and other business partners.

-GOOD ADVICE UK is committed to ensuring there is transparency in our own organisation and in our approach to tackling modern slavery, consistent with our disclosure obligations under the Modern Slavery Act 2015.
+Our commitment is to ensure transparency in our own organisation and our approach to tackling modern slavery.
+This is consistent with our disclosure obligations under the Modern Slavery Act 2015.

-The Director(s) and managers have primary and day-to-day responsibility for implementing this policy, monitoring its use and effectiveness, dealing with any queries about it, and auditing internal control systems and procedures to ensure they are effective in countering modern slavery.
+The Director(s) have full responsibility for enforcing the policy with Management, and our managers have a day-to-day responsibility to ensure legal and ethical compliance.
+They collectively monitor its use and effectiveness, deal with any queries, and audit internal control systems and procedures to ensure they are effective in countering modern slavery.

 Managers at all levels are responsible for ensuring those reporting to them understand and comply with this policy and are given adequate and regular training on it.

 You must ensure that you read, understand and comply with this policy.